> BUYING & SELLING PROPERTY

 Your sofa doesn’t fit into your new living room?
 And what about your outsized dining table?

-This is when you may be looking at sale and secondhand alternatives to see you through.
+This is when you may be looking at sales and secondhand alternatives to see you through.

 Mortgage literally means ‘death pledge’, a pledge to keep paying until the loan is dead, or finished – and not until the death of the loan holder!